szmarr2221/python-function-analyzer/README.md

 - `sys`: for receiving command-line arguments
 - The results are collected in a dictionary and returned to the VS Code extension.
 - The output is shown in a styled WebView panel inside VS Code.

-## 🔧 Build and Run

-Use the VS Code run configuration `Debug Extension` to:
-- Compile the TypeScript
-- Launch a development version of the extension

-To just compile TypeScript manually: npm run compile

 ## 📤 Publishing
 To publish your extension: